AsifThunder/local-maps/README.md

 # Overview

-Local Maps has it all locally.
+Local Maps is an easy to use maps application which has it all the functionally locally.

 The web UI and the routing is from [GraphHopper](https://github.com/graphhopper/graphhopper), the address search is from [photon](https://github.com/komoot/photon/) and the tiles are created by